 Safe, secure, drug and alcohol free living.

 A named keyworker who will offer you support throughout your treatment and recovery journey with the service.
-Your keyworker often works with you on a 1-to-1 basis, and will help to coordinate your care with other services you may be accessing.
+Your keyworker often works with you on a one-to-one basis, and will help to coordinate your care with other services you may be accessing.

 Khat is a stimulant that speeds up both your mind and body.
-It has affects similar to but less powerful than amphetamine.
+It has affects similar to but is less powerful than amphetamines.
 Khat is most commonly used in North East Africa and the Arabian Peninsula and by expat communities from these areas.
 It was made a class C drug in 2014.

 The detoxification from a substance with the help of medication prescribed by a doctor.

-Methadone is a synthetic opiate manufactured for use as a painkiller and is prescribed as a substitute for heroin in the treatment of heroin addiction.
+Methadone is a synthetic opiate manufactured for use as a painkiller, and is prescribed as a substitute for heroin in the treatment of heroin addiction.
 It has similar effects to heroin but doesn’t deliver the same high.
 Find out more information on our factsheet.

 Motivational Interviewing is a collaborative conversation that aims to strengthen your motivation for and commitment to change.
-If you have conflicted feelings about your need to change then MI supports you to explore your values and concerns.
+If you have conflicted feelings about your need to change then Motivationa Interviewing supports you to explore your values and concerns.
 This is a natural part of the change process.
 We work with you to strengthen your readiness for change.

 A person with more than one issue or need such as substance misuse, offending, eating disorders and mental health.